PALS Program

 How do I enroll in this program?

-Pet owners must be at least 65 years of age or older in order to qualify for the PALS Program.
-Applicants must fill out a general inquiry form by using the button above or by clicking here.
+Pet owners must be at least 65 years of age or older OR be a U.S. Military Veteran in order to qualify for the PALS Program.
+YVAS is currently not accepting new program applications.
+Please keep an eye out for future openings.

 How is the PALS Program funded?